usmanalimaan/groupwise/README.md

 **1.** **Download** the GroupWise Admin Helpdesk Scripts by Cimitra and **install** the script file on a GroupWise server on Linux

-**curl -LJO https://raw.githubusercontent.com/cimitrasoftware/groupwise/master/install -o ./ ; chmod +x ./install ; ./install help**
+**curl -LJO https://raw.githubusercontent.com/cimitrasoftware/groupwise/master/install -o ./ ; chmod +x ./install ; ./install**

 UNIVERSAL SETTINGS FILE (settings_gw.cfg)
 All of these scripts are designed to read configuration settings from a file called **settings_gw.cfg**.
 The settings_gw.cfg file should be automatically generated if it does not exist.
 When you run a script, with the properly configured command line variables, if the settings_gw.cfg file does not exist, the script will create it.
 If you are having troubles getting a settings_gw.cfg file just run the script: gw_system_list_users.sh and the file should get automatically created.